panique/mini3/README.md

 PHPMyAdmin, git and Composer, sets a chosen password in MySQL and PHPMyadmin and even inside the application code, downloads the Composer-dependencies, activates mod_rewrite and edits the Apache settings, downloads the code from GitHub and runs the demo SQL statements (for demo data).
-This is 100% automatic, you'll end up after +/- 5 minutes with a fully running installation of MINI3 inside an Ubuntu 14.04 LTS Vagrant box.
+This is 100% automatic, you'll end up after +/- 5 minutes with a fully running installation of MINI3 inside an Ubuntu 20.04 Vagrant box on PHP 7.4.x.

 To do so, put `Vagrantfile` and `bootstrap.sh` from `_vagrant` inside a folder (and nothing else).
-Do `vagrant box add ubuntu/trusty64` to add Ubuntu 14.04 LTS ("Trusty Thar") 64bit to Vagrant (unless you already have it), then do `vagrant up` to run the box.
+Do `vagrant box add ubuntu/focal64` to add Ubuntu 20.04 64bit to Vagrant (unless you already have it), then do `vagrant up` to run the box.
 When installation is finished you can directly use the fully installed demo app on `192.168.33.66`.
 As this just a quick demo environment the MySQL root password and the PHPMyAdmin root password are set to `12345678`, the project is installed in `/var/www/html/myproject`.
 You can change this for sure inside